I still recall the day at work I got called the A-word.

 “Everyone knows how ambitious you are,” noted a colleague, with that same slight undertone.
 Clearly, I was carrying quite a reputation.

-How dare I be ambitious!
+How dare I be so ambitious!

 Settle down, lady.
 Stop striving.
 Just do what you’re told.
 How about you take the notes at this meeting.
 Yes, you, again.
 Greg’s not good at this kind of thing, Fred forgot his laptop and Harry is hungover and could use a coffee.
 Would you mind grabbing one for each of us?
 And while you’re at it, smile more.
-You seem angry and that makes people not like you.
+You seem angry and that makes people dislike you.
 Thanks so much.
 You’re such a team player.